Refraining from drug use; being drug-free.

-A mental state of wellbeing in which a person can cope with the normal stresses of life, work productively, and make a contribution to his/her community.
+A mental state of wellbeing in which a person can cope with the normal stresses of life, work productively, and make a contribution to their community.

-A clinically diagnosable cognitive, emotional, social or behavioural disorder that interferes with the way a person thinks, feels and behaves.
-Some examples of mental illness include depression, anxiety, bipolar disorder and schizophrenia.
+A clinically diagnosable cognitive, emotional or behavioural disorder that interferes with the way a person thinks, feels and behaves.
+Examples of mental illness include depression, anxiety, bipolar disorders and schizophrenia.

 A synthetic opiate often used to treat heroin dependence.
 When given in an adequate dose to opioid dependent individuals, methadone tends to reduce desire to use heroin and other opiates, eliminates opioid withdrawal, and blocks the euphoric effects of the other opioid drugs.
 See also Heroin, Opiate.